 - Begin by pickling the vegetables: add the carrots, cucumber, radishes, and jalapeño (optional) to a jar or bowl, then pour the vinegar overtop.
 Let them sit for at least 10 minutes, or up to 24 hours in the refrigerator.

 - If you haven't already, use a clean kitchen towel (or a tofu press) to press as much liquid out of the tofu as you can.
 Then, slice the tofu into larger bricks and place them in a plastic ziploc bag.
-Add 1 tbsp coconut aminos and 2 tbsp cornstarch to the bag, then seal it shut and shake it so that the tofu is coated.
+Add 1 tablespoon coconut aminos and 2 tablespoon cornstarch to the bag, then seal it shut and shake it so that the tofu is coated.

 - Heat oil in a large, nonstick skillet over medium-high, then add the tofu to the skillet and fry on all sides until golden brown.
 This should take around 5 minutes total.